-Hair is backcombed but with the right products and smoothing technique to create an updated sex kitten.
+Hair is backcombed but with the right products and smoothing techniques to create an updated sex kitten.

-If you want sex kitten hair turn to the man who creates the look for Jolie, Anne Hathaway and the Victoria's Secret models.
-Celebrity hair stylist Ted Gibson is a master at creating over-the-top sexpot.
+If you want sex kitten hair, turn to the man who creates the look for Jolie, Anne Hathaway, and Victoria's Secret models.
+Celebrity hairstylist Ted Gibson is a master at creating over-the-top sexpot.
 Gibson has a method for creating big beautiful hair.
 Follow his steps below.

 Step One: Cleanly divide your hair into five even sections (hair can be wet or dry).

 Step Two: Apply a volumizing product to the scalp where each section is divided.
-Gibson favors his own product, called Build It.
-"It's about building volume without the weight."
+Gibson favors his own salon products to build volume without the weight."

 Step Three: Apply a light, controlling gel all over the hair.

-Gibson says "This helps get volume from the scalp."
-He uses a medium-size round barrel brush on Jolie, Hathaway and anyone with hair that hits from the chin to the clavicle.
+Gibson said: "This helps get volume from the scalp."
+He uses a medium-sized round barrel brush on Jolie, Hathaway, and anyone with hair that hits from the chin to the clavicle.
 For shorter hair, use a small barrel.

-Step Six: Leave rollers in for 10 to 15 minutes, or until they are completely cool.
-After taking the rollers out, the curls should be more like waves than ringlets.
+Step Six: Leave rollers in or similar for 10 to 15 minutes or until the rollers are completely cool.
+After taking the rollers out, the finished curls should be more like waves than ringlets.

 Step Seven: Spritz a light hair spray all over the head.
 It should be a "working" hair spray, which means one that doesn't get sticky or stiff, allowing you to keep working and building volume.
-Gibson recommends his Beautiful Hold hair spray.
+Gibson recommends his own favorite hair spray.

-Step Eight: Throw your head over and brush out.
+Step Eight: Bend your hair over at the waist and brush the curls out.

-"Again, you want volume from the scalp," Gibson says.
+"Again, you want volume from the scalp," Gibson said.
 "Make sure you do some back brushing.
 Just tease the hair a little at the crown, smooth down the top, and spray again.

 Thank you for visiting us at The HairBoutique Blog and for leaving your comments.
 They are very much appreciated.
 We apologize in advance but must remove any direct advertisements or solicitations.